 opinion from Bloomberg News

-Editor's note: Opinions, commentary and other essays posted in this space are wholly the view of the author(s).
-They do not necessarily represent the opinion of the owners of The City Wire.
+Editor’s note: Opinions, commentary and other essays posted in this space are wholly the view of the author(s).
+They may not represent the opinion of the owners of The City Wire.

 The fire at Bangladesh’s Tazreen garment factory might not have killed more than 100 people if the facility had had half as many fire escapes as there have been evasions of responsibility for the disaster.

 Wal-Mart Stores Inc. and Sears Holdings Corp. said they didn’t know their clothes were being made in the firetrap.
 Sean Combs’ clothing brand blamed a middleman for choosing the factory.
 Tazreen Fashion Ltd.’s owner, Tuba Group, pointed to a certificate of safety compliance from a nonprofit group, but the group said that document is bogus.

 Government officials laid blame for the deaths on arsonists supposedly out to undermine Bangladesh’s position as the second largest exporter of clothing after China.

 Each of these parties bears a share of responsibility for the tragedy.
 Among them, however, retailers from wealthy countries have the greatest wherewithal to ensure that the factories they hire don’t sacrifice safety to the bottom line.
 They should force change – for their own sake as well as for the workers on whom their profits depend.

 It would be nice to think that the government of Bangladesh might start enforcing safety standards in factories.
 More than 500 workers have died in fires there in the past six years.
 Yet Bangladesh, one of the least developed countries on earth, can’t afford the inspectors.
 Its government also fears that if safety improvements increase costs, retailers will abandon Bangladesh for Pakistan.